Hands-On with the Vacheron Constantin Overseas Dual Time

-While the 222 is no longer in production, the Vacheron Constantin Overseas (which came out in 1996) is its predecessor.
+While the 222 is no longer in production, that design was the precursor to the modern Vacheron Constantin Overseas (which came out in 1996).
 The Overseas shares many design cues and features with the 222 such as a fluted bezel and one-piece case design, as well as its shock resistant, water resistant and anti-magnetic movement.
 However, while the Nautilus and Royal Oak are virtually unchanged from their respective original designs, the Overseas is a modernized design that is more sporty and aggressive than the original.

 The Overseas Dual Time (pictured) comes in a stainless steel case measuring 42 mm by 12.4 mm (the 222 is 37 mm).
 The dial is slate grey with a beautiful sunray finish.
 The 18K white gold applied hour markers, as well as the hour and minute hands, feature luminous paint for excellent low-light visibility.
 The fluted titanium bezel features design elements from the brand’s signature Maltese cross motif.
 Aesthetically, the grey dial pairs nicely with the mixture of brushed titanium, and brushed and polished steel elements of the case.